 Do You Feel Like No One Understands You?

-As you struggle to build healthy relationships, you likely feel increasingly defeated, angry, and exhausted.
+As you struggle to build healthy relationships with the people in your life, you likely feel increasingly defeated, angry, and exhausted.
 You may dedicate a great deal of energy toward cultivating the right relationships, career, lifestyle, and appearance.
 But, even when you’re drained by ongoing efforts to belong, you may feel unrecognized, unappreciated, and deeply alone.
 At the same time, attempts to have honest, meaningful conversations may inevitably lead you to feel hurt, judged, and abandoned.
 Perhaps you don’t understand why you can’t find where you belong.

 No one is born knowing how to build relationships.
 In Beverly Hills especially, it’s common to have what looks like a thriving social life on the outside but feel isolated and lonely inside.
 Like many others, you might feel uncomfortable spending time alone, but also feel dissatisfied with friends, family members, and other loved ones.
 No matter what you try, there’s always something missing.